gowshi0212/WeatherStation/README.md

-This tutorial is all about Humidity & Temperature Monitoring using DHT11 & NodeMCU on ThingSpeak.
-It explains how to log Humidity & Temperature data on the cloud.
-We can use Thingspeak as a cloud service provider and DHT11 to measure temperature and humidity.
+# DIY Weather Station

+This tutorial will guide you through setting up a system to measure and track humidity and temperature levels.
+You'll use the DHT11 sensor to gather data, the NodeMCU to process it, and ThingSpeak to store and visualize the information online.

 ## Hardware